kaist-plrg/spectec-core/p4/status/typecheck-pos.analysis.md

 P(MyC()) main;
 ```

-## 11. Some extern functions seem to produce a (local) compile-time known value, but syntax does not reveal this: [buitin-local-compile-time-known](../test/program/well-typed-excluded/spec-clarify/builtin-local-compile-time-known)
+## \[DISCUSSED\] 11.
+Some extern functions seem to produce a (local) compile-time known value, but syntax does not reveal this: [buitin-local-compile-time-known](../test/program/well-typed-excluded/spec-clarify/builtin-local-compile-time-known)

+Discussed with Andy and Nate,

+> You are correct that since the extern function returns an instance of an extern object, it is very similar to a constructor invocation, but it does not seem to be explicitly mentioned in any of the cases of compile-time known values today.
+> Perhaps it should be explicitly included?
+At least if the current p4c allows that case generally, it is a reasonable question to ask in the LDWG.

+> Since it is an extern function returning an instance of an extern object, and not a constructor call, I cannot think of any reason that such an extern function (or non-constructor extern method) would be required to always return the same extern object instance on each call.
+> It might internally flip a coin and return one of two different extern objects, for example.
+> Thus without some kind of annotation like @pure or @noSideEffects on an extern function, and a restriction that all the parameters are compile-time known values, I don't think it would be reasonable to define in the spec that extern functions returning extern object instances always return a compile-time known value.

+Reaction:

+> Implementation-specific behavior of p4c.

 ```p4
 @pure extern HashAlgorithm_t random_hash(bool msb, bool extend);